-- The SCWDB successfully submitted proposals and were awarded industry partnership funds for the Building and Construction, Freight and Logistics and Advanced Manufacturing industries.
-The training opportunities provided under these partnerships increase the competitiveness of the employer partners while creating new career pathways for employees. - The SCWDB launched Next Generation Sector Partnerships focused on Building & Construction Trades, Advanced Manufacturing, and Freight & Logistics.
-Investigating regional Health Care Next Generation Sector Partnership - In addition, our SCWDB, PA CareerLink® Operators, Title I Providers and Business Services Teams participate in several area Chambers of Commerce.
-Chamber meetings/events provide staff with the ability to outreach and grow our employer network.
-This also provides opportunities to communicate the full menu of BST services which include, but are not limited to, candidate recruitment, onsite and online hiring events, job fairs, On-The-Job and Incumbent Worker Training, Pre-Apprenticeship and Apprenticeship programs, Labor Market Information, customized training, layoff strategies and support, etc. - The SCWDA has moved the majority of onsite hiring events to virtual settings to maximize business participation.
+- The SCWDB successfully submitted proposals and were awarded industry partnership funds for the Building and Construction, Healthcare and Advanced Manufacturing industries.
+The training opportunities provided under these partnerships increase the competitiveness of the employer partners while creating new career pathways for employees. - The SCWDB launched Next Generation Sector Partnerships focused on Building & Construction Trades, Advanced Manufacturing, and Healthcare - In addition, our SCWDB, PA CareerLink® Operators, Title I Providers and Business Services Teams participate in several area Chambers of Commerce. meetings/events provide staff with the ability to outreach and grow our employer network.
+This also provides opportunities to communicate the full menu of BST services which include, but are not limited to, candidate recruitment, onsite and online hiring events, job fairs, On-The-Job and Incumbent Worker Training, Pre-Apprenticeship and Apprenticeship programs, Labor Market Information, customized training, layoff strategies and support, etc.

+The SCWDA has moved the majority of onsite hiring events to virtual settings to maximize business participation.
 This began as a result of the pandemic, but will definitely continue as we have been able to reach a wider audience than in-person events and permits small and medium-sized businesses that have less staff capacity to attend in-person.
 Our most recent virtual job fair in Greene County, via Facebook platform, was a great success with 44 vendors/employers participating.